MERCERNYC/types_of_wine/README.md

-# TypesOfWine

-Welcome to your new gem!
+#TypesOfWine

+Types of Wine scraper lists information of 8 types of wine varieties including spelling, description, taste, style and food pairing.
+Have fun with your new gem!

 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/types_of_wine`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation